ASHWIN990/NMAP-Scanner/README.md

 ![](https://i.ibb.co/NTyndrF/p-nmap.png)

 NMAP Scanner for beginners those who have not enough idea about what NMAP can do.
-Do not use this for wromg purpose use for test and educational purpose and never do any NMAP Scan on any network without the permission of the ownwer.
+Do not use this for wrong purpose use for test and educational purpose and never do any NMAP Scan on any network without the permission of the ownwer.

 ## Getting Started